 And To Lower Your Risk For Disease

 By now I think you’re starting to get the point, so this will be the last point on this part of the list.
-The long and short of it is that walking can help prevent a whole host of health issues in the long run.
+The long and short of it is that walking can help prevent many health issues in the long run.
 In addition to helping ward off heart disease and strokes, walking can help reduce your risk of developing:

 - Type 2 diabetes